-Generally, this frees up enough money to buy one big gift for her fiance, plus presents for her her parents and a few close friends.
-She also tries to give one hand-made gift per year, and uses her holiday budget to pay for supplies.
+Generally, this frees up enough money to buy one big gift for her fiance, plus presents for her parents and a few close friends.
+She also tries to give one hand-made gift per year and uses her holiday budget to pay for supplies.

 “I’m usually pretty good at spending within my means.”

 Annual Holiday Budget: $800-$1000

 Leary, a freelance editor from Boston, saves up for Christmas all year long but ramps up those savings starting each summer.
 Between family gatherings, “Friendsmas”, and lots of winter-themed fun, there is a lot to take into account when budgeting.
 Generally, Leary uses about $500 of her holiday funds to buy gifts for her partner, close friends, dad, and cousins.
 The remaining $300-$500 in her budget is earmarked for experiences.
 Some of Leary’s favorite holiday experiences include a weekend away with her partner in Maine, a long sleigh ride, and dining out after watching Boston’s annual tree lighting ceremony.

 “I budget my money for experiences over gifts, because I’d rather spend time with people than spend money on them.”